ArrogantGao/ArrogantGao.github.io/blogs/treewidth.md

 ### Tools for Tensor Network Contraction Order Optimization

 In practice, there are many tools for tensor network contraction order optimization, including:
-* [OMEinsumContractionOrder.jl](https://github.com/TensorBFS/OMEinsumContractionOrders.jl): a open-source Julia package for finding the optimal contraction order of tensor networks.
+* [OMEinsumContractionOrder.jl](https://github.com/TensorBFS/OMEinsumContractionOrders.jl): an open-source Julia package for finding the optimal contraction order of tensor networks, is used as backend of [OMEinsum.jl](https://github.com/under-Peter/OMEinsum.jl) and [ITensorNetworks.jl](https://github.com/mtfishman/ITensorNetworks.jl).
 * [Cotengra](https://cotengra.readthedocs.io/en/latest/)[^Gray] : a python library for contracting tensor networks or einsum expressions involving large numbers of tensors.

-Various methods have been proposed for optimizing the contraction order, including:
+Various methods have been proposed for optimizing the contraction order, here we introduce some of them:

 #### Greedy Algorithm